-So, in that same vein, I have a really, really difficult task for you this morning.
+So, recognizing that difficulty in sorting out what is real, and true, I have a really, really difficult task for you this morning.
 No, I mean, REALLY, REALLY difficult.
 I want you to take everything you ever thought you knew about John the Baptist, and stuff it away somewhere in the back of your mind.
 Why?
-Well, because I think some of what you know about John the Baptist probably came from Luke's gospel.
+Well, because I think most of what you think you know about John the Baptist probably came from Luke's gospel.
 Do you remember the story about Mary's cousin Elizabeth, and the baby that leaped in her womb?
 That's Luke's version.
 Luke's version tells us that John and Jesus were cousins, and so we immediately assume they knew each other.